Purling/Penpal-App/Report.md

-    - reasons: all of the functionality makes sense to be in user class making multiple objects has high potential to cause "unnecessary abstraction"/"broken modularization" code smell as a countermeasure, be especially vigilant when adding new fields or methods to User class
+    - reasons: all of the functionality makes sense to be in user class making multiple objects has high potential to cause "unnecessary abstraction"/"broken modularization" code smell as a countermeasure, be especially vigilant when adding new fields or methods to User class **Other**

+*[What other design decisions have you made which you feel are relevant?
+Feel free to separate these into their own subheadings.]*

+## Summary of Known Errors and Bugs

+1. *Bug 1:* Empty messages and those with newlines can be sent in ConversationActivity.
+This has only incorrect visual feedback.

+2. *Bug 2:* Empty or invalid usernames (like those containing `.` or `#` or `[` or `]`) are usable

+3. *Bug 3:* Exiting the conversation by closing the app rather than pressing the exit button keeps it active in memory, but you cannot rejoin.

+*List all the known errors and bugs here.
+If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*

+## Testing Summary

+Number of test cases: 15+61

+Code coverage: `ConversationFormer.java`, `QueuedUserObserver.java`

+Types of tests created: We have tested many of the back-end algorithmic features, but little of the database connections or the GUI.

+*Please provide some screenshots of your testing summary, showing the achieved testing coverage.
+Feel free to provide further details on your tests.*

+## Implemented Features

+User Interactivity
+1. The ability to micro-interact with items in your app (e.g. like/dislike/support/report a post/message/event) [stored in-memory]. (easy)

+Greater Data Usage, Handling and Sophistication
+2. User profile activity containing a media file (image, animation (e.g. gif), video). (easy)

+Peer to Peer Messaging
+1. Provide users with the ability to message each other or an institution directly (e.g., a user can message an event/movement that is managed by another user). (hard)

+Firebase Integration
+1. Feature 1: Use Firebase to implement user Authentication/Authorisation (easy)
+2. Use Firebase to persist all data used in your app (this item replaces the requirement to retrieve data from a local file) (medium)
+3. Using Firebase or another remote database to store user information and having the app updated as the remote database is updated without restarting the application.
+E.g.
+User A makes a transfer, user B on a separate instance of the application sees user A’s transfer appear on their app instance without restarting their application. (very hard)

 ## Team Meetings